 Consent Orders Reflect a Just & Equitable Outcome

-You and your former spouse can come up with any agreement that you like, however if in the eyes of the law it is not ‘just and equitable’ for both parties the Court will not make the orders.
+You and your former spouse can come up with any agreement that you like, however, if in the eyes of the law it is not ‘just and equitable’ for both parties the Court will not make the orders.
 When the Orders are filed with the Court, they are carefully checked and considered by a Registrar of the Court to ensure the arrangements for children are in their best interest or that the financial division agreed upon is fair for both parties.
 If it is not, the Court will requisition the Orders and ask that adjustments be made.

 Consent Orders Exempt You From Stamp duty Payable on a Property Transfer Under the Orders

 If part of your property settlement is that one party is to transfer a property to the other party under the Orders, a stamp duty exemption can be applied.
 If there are no Orders in place then the person receiving the property is liable to pay half of the full stamp duty amount.
-This is a huge savings!
+This is a huge saving!

-Without Consent Orders You Are Leaving Yourself Exposed
+Without Consent Orders, You Are Leaving Yourself Exposed

 When you go separate ways with your former spouse, things change over time.
 You both re-partner, move, do your own thing financially to name a few.
-If you do not obtain Consent Orders you leave yourself exposed because as things change and then your former spouse may want to change parenting arrangements or make a claim from you for further financial division.
+If you do not obtain Consent Orders you leave yourself exposed because as things change and then your former spouse may want to change parenting arrangements or make a claim from you for the further financial division.
 It is best to finalise the relationship in a proper way with Consent Orders so that you do not have to worry about any of life’s changes, changing your agreements.

 Consent Orders Can Be Filed Without a Solicitor Being Involved

-The correct forms for both Application for Consent Orders and Minutes of Consent are available online for anyone to draft their own documents.
+The correct forms for both Applications for Consent Orders and Minutes of Consent are available online for anyone to draft their own documents.
 While this may seem like a great way to save money, we would never recommend drafting your own Orders.
-The meat of the Orders, which is called the Minutes of Consent, are quite difficult to draft without the expertise of a family law solicitor.
+The meat of the Orders, which is called the Minutes of Consent, is quite difficult to draft without the expertise of a family law solicitor.
 If you get it wrong you may not be protected.

 Know the Time Restrictions in Filing for Consent Orders

-You can file an application for Consent Orders at any time within 12-months after you are granted divorce.
+You can file an application for Consent Orders at any time within 12-months after you are granted a divorce.
 If you are not married and in a de-facto relationship, the time frame is to file the Consent Orders with-in two years from the separation date.